 Once your new tires are in place, you will want to guarantee that you are taking care of them.
 This includes completing regular tire rotations and other necessary services such as tire balancing, wheel alignment, and more.

 Regular check-ups and vehicle maintenance visits will ensure that you are counteracting tire issues and overall vehicle difficulties.
 Preventative measures against uneven tire wear can keep your investment lasting as long as possible!

 Where to Buy New Tires | Affordable New Tires

 If you are looking for new tires in the Triangle, Chapel Hill Tire has what you need!
-With locations in Raleigh, Chapel Hill, Carrboro, and Durham, you can get the tire assistance you need no matter where you live.
+With brands like Michelin, Goodyear, Ironman, BFGoodrich, Hankook, General, and locations in Raleigh, Chapel Hill, Carrboro, and Durham, you can get the tire assistance you need no matter where you live.
 Visit your local Chapel Hill tire location or give us a call today to get started!